puppetlabs/puppet-docs/source/puppet/4.3/reference/deprecated_settings.markdown

 ## `ignorecache`

 The `ignorecache` setting has no effect, and has been dead code since Puppet 0.24.5.

-It does not log a deprecation warning; if you use it after we remove it, it will have the same effect as it does now.
+This setting does not log a deprecation warning.
+Once it is removed in Puppet 5.0, Puppet will fail to start if you pass `--ignorecache` as a command line argument.